alex/what-happens-when/README.rst

   declared by the keyboard), so it gets the keycode value stored on it.

-- This value goes to the USB SIE (Serial Interface Engine) to be converted in one or more USB packets that follow the low level USB protocol.
+- This value goes to the USB SIE (Serial Interface Engine) to be converted in one or more USB packets that follow the low-level USB protocol.

-- Those packets are sent by a differential electrical signal over D+ and D- pins (the middle 2) at a maximum speed of 1.5 Mb/s, as an HID (Human Interface Device) device is always declared to be a "low speed device" (USB 2.0 compliance).
+- Those packets are sent by a differential electrical signal over D+ and D- pins (the middle 2) at a maximum speed of 1.5 Mb/s, as an HID (Human Interface Device) device is always declared to be a "low-speed device" (USB 2.0 compliance).

 - This serial signal is then decoded at the computer's host USB controller, and